-- 11.1 Apart from the Chief Officer post, all other appointments/staff will report to a single line manager who will be responsible for all aspects of supervision and management of these post holders. - 11.2 Members of the management team may be employed by either the Health Board or the Council, and senior managers may be given honorary contracts from the party who is not their direct employer.
-These will allow delegated responsibility for both discipline and grievance with the Health Board and the Council employee groups. - 11.3 Managers will promote best practice, integrated working and provide guidance and development equitably, regardless of whether they are managing a team of NHS staff, Council staff or a combination of both. - 11.4 Where groups of staff require professional supervision and leadership, this will be provided by the relevant professional lead. - 11.5 Staff employed in services whose functions have been delegated to the Integration Joint Board will retain their current employment status with either the Council or the Health Board and continue with the terms and conditions of their current employer.
-The Partnership will report on HR and wider Workforce Governance matters to the Parties through their appropriate Governance and Management Structures, including in relation to the Equality Act. - 11.6 The Parties will develop, put in place and keep under review a joint Workforce and Development Plan by providing a group of Human Resources and Organisational Development professionals who will work with the Chief Officer, staff, trade unions and stakeholders to develop the Plan.
-Learning and development of staff will be addressed in the Plan. - 11.7 The Parties will develop, put in place and keep under review an Organisational Development Strategy by providing a group of Human Resources and Organisational
+- 13.1 The employment status of staff does not change as a result of this scheme.
+Employees of the Parties will remain employed by their respective organisations and will therefore be subject to the normal conditions of service as contained within their contracts of employment. - 13.2 Apart from the Chief Officer post, all other appointments/staff will report to a single line manager who will be responsible for all aspects of supervision and management of these post holders. - 13.3 Members of the management team may be employed by either the Health Board or the Council, and senior managers may be given honorary contracts from the party who is not their direct employer.
+These will allow delegated responsibility for both discipline and grievance with the Health Board and the Council employee groups. - 13.4 Managers will promote best practice, integrated working and provide guidance and development equitably, regardless of whether they are managing a team of Health Board staff, Council staff or a combination of both. - 13.5 Where groups of staff require professional supervision and leadership, this will be provided by the relevant professional lead.

-Development professionals who will work with the Chief Officer, managers and teams delivering integrated services, trade unions and stakeholders to develop the Strategy.
-The Strategy will address staff engagement and governance.

-- 11.8 Staff governance is a system of corporate accountability for the fair and effective management of all staff. - 11.9 Staff Governance in the Integration Joint Board will ensure that staff are:- - Well informed - · Appropriately training and developed - Involved in decisions - Treated fairly and consistently with dignity and respect in an environment where diversity is valued - Provided with a continually improving and safe working environment promoting the health and wellbeing of staff, patients/clients and the wider community. - 11.10 A Joint Staff Forum will act as a formal consultative body for the workforce.
+- 13.6 Staff employed in services whose functions have been delegated to the Integration Joint Board will retain their current employment status with either the Council or the Health Board and continue with the terms and conditions of their current employer.
+The Partnership will report on HR and wider Workforce Governance matters to the Parties through their appropriate Governance and Management Structures, including in relation to the Equality Act. - 13.7 The Parties will develop, put in place and keep under review a joint Workforce and Development Plan by providing a group of Human Resources and Organisational Development professionals who will work with the Chief Officer, staff, trade unions and stakeholders to develop the Plan.
+Learning and development of staff will be addressed in the Plan. - 13.8 The Parties will develop, put in place and keep under review an Organisational Development Strategy by providing a group of Human Resources and Organisational Development professionals who will work with the Chief Officer, managers and teams delivering integrated services, trade unions and stakeholders to develop the Strategy.
+The Strategy will address staff engagement and governance. - 13.9 Staff governance is a system of corporate accountability for the fair and effective management of all staff. - 13.10 Staff Governance in the Integration Joint Board will ensure that staff are: - a) Well informed - b) Appropriately training and developed - c) Involved in decisions - d) Treated fairly and consistently with dignity and respect in an environment where diversity is valued - e) Provided with a continually improving and safe working environment promoting the health and wellbeing of staff, patients/clients and the wider community. - 13.11 A Joint Staff Forum will act as a formal consultative body for the workforce.
 The Forum is founded on the principle that staff and staff organisations will be involved at an early stage in decisions affecting them, including in relation to service change and development.
 Investment in and recognition of staff is a core value of the Parties and is key to supporting the development of integrated working.
-These Partnership arrangements will meet the required national standards and link to the NHS GGC Area Partnership Forum and West Dunbartonshire Council Joint Consultative Committee.
+These Partnership arrangements will meet the required national standards and link to the NHS GGC Area Partnership Forum and West Dunbartonshire Council Joint Consultative Forum.